oxc-project/oxlint-ecosystem-ci/README.md

-# oxlint-ecosystem ci
+# `oxlint` Ecosystem CI

-This repository is used to run integration tests for oxlint ecosystem projects
+This repository is used to run integration tests for `oxlint` ecosystem projects

+## Add a new integration

+* Add your repository to [./matrix.json](./matrix.json) and create a PR

+## Maintenance

+* [Boshen](https://github.com/Boshen) may actively submit a `oxlint` adjustment PR to your repository if it fails to run correctly.
+* Due to maintenance burden, a [sponsorship](https://github.com/sponsors/Boshen) will have a more likely hood of having the PR accepted.

 ## Scheduled github workflow